-Adon shifted and looked adoringly at his wife across the room.
-"It was a real challenge," he admitted, "and what I learned is that Faith is more capable than I am in some ways.
+Adon shifted and took a deep breath.
+"It was a real challenge," he admitted, casting an admiring glance at his wife before continuing.
+"What I learned is that Faith is more capable than I am in some ways.
 Like she said, it was a distraction.
 By the third week, sex was all I could think about, and I took matters into my own hand, you know?"